 UPDATE: Oct.
 18, 2019: Chick-fil-A's first U.K. location, which opened in the Oracle shopping center in Reading, England, eight days ago, will not be allowed to extend its lease beyond its six-month trial, according to BBC News.
 The shopping center said in a statement that not renewing the lease "was the right thing to do" following pressure from local gay rights groups.

 - Chick-fil-A opened a pilot licensed location on Thursday in Reading, England, according to Business Insider.
-It previously tested the UK market with a popup location.
+It previously tested the U.K. market with a popup location.

 - "This location will help us understand more about consumer interest in our brand and signature menu items," a spokesperson told Business Insider.

-- The company is now in three countries after opening up in Toronto, Canada earlier this year.
+- The company is now in three countries after opening up in Toronto, Canada, earlier this year.
 It also plans to add at least 15 locations in Toronto within the next five years.

-It will also see new competition, with Wendy’s planning to head to the U.K. within the next 12 to 18 months as part of its first phase of its international expansion, executives said during Thursday’s Investor Day presentation.
+It would also see new competition, with Wendy’s planning to head to the U.K. within the next 12 to 18 months as part of its first phase of its international expansion, executives said during Thursday’s Investor Day presentation.
 Tim Hortons, Five Guys, Krispy Kreme and Denny’s have also had success in this market.

 Oracle's decision is certainly a stumbling block for Chick-fil-A's European entry.
 But the real question is whether or not this makes the chain press pause on its U.K. expansion plans, or stokes area distrust of the chain.
 Still, the restaurant has continued to grow at an explosive rate in the U.S. despite outcry over its spending habits, so the sky may not be falling in the U.K.